-- During the Second World War, the London Zoo experienced a hard time: the managers had to destroy all the poisonous animals.
-The owners were safe if the park was bombed.
+- During the Second World War, the London Zoo had to destroy all their poisonous animals in order to keep everyone safe if the park was bombed.

-- Norway has the northernmost menagerie in the world.
+- Norway has the northernmost zoo in the world.

-- The rapid development of institutions in Europe fell on the 19th century.
+- The rapid development of zoos in Europe took place in the 19th century.

 Visit the Zoo Day is observed on December 27 each year.